ZYX593889540/BsClass/README.md

 # Configfile

-Before running BsClass, you should first create a configuration file, and an example of the configuration file should be saved in the test_data directory.
+Before running BsClass, you should first create a configuration file, and an example of the configuration file should be saved in the "test_data" directory.

 The explanation of parameters in the configuration file is as follows: